35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 [^11]  BVA Associates, PoE, paras 1.28-1.37

+[^12]  Profit is counted as a cost in the approved method of establishing a scheme's viability.
+In this sense it is little different to other costs, including the cost of affordable housing, hence the ACA comment.

-[^12]  BVA Associates, PoE, Appendices, Annexes A and B.  Unfortunately the Appendices are no longer online, but all planning inquiry documents are held by Southwark Council.
+[^13]  BVA Associates, PoE, Appendices, Annexes A and B.  Unfortunately the Appendices are no longer online, but all planning inquiry documents are held by Southwark Council.

-[^13]  DS2, on behalf of Berkeley Homes, Rebuttal Proof of Evidence, Viability, Oct 2025, Section 4 Rule 6 Party Viability Evidence.
+[^14]  DS2, on behalf of Berkeley Homes, Rebuttal Proof of Evidence, Viability, Oct 2025, Section 4 Rule 6 Party Viability Evidence.
 Unfortunately the rebuttal is no longer online, but all planning inquiry documents are held by Southwark Council.

-[^14]  Appeal decision, para 5
+[^15]  Appeal decision, para 5

-[^15]  Appeal decision, paras 68,104
+[^16]  Appeal decision, paras 68,104

-[^16]  Appeal decision, paras 108, 110, 112
+[^17]  Appeal decision, paras 108, 110, 112

-[^17]  Much of the credit for establishing the RLPCA belongs to the [Peckham Society](https://www.peckhamsociety.org.uk/) and [Peckham Vision](https://www.peckhamvision.org/).
+[^18]  Much of the credit for establishing the RLPCA belongs to the [Peckham Society](https://www.peckhamsociety.org.uk/) and [Peckham Vision](https://www.peckhamvision.org/).
 [Peckham Heritage](https://peckhamheritage.org.uk/) has also been a force and has recently published ['Peckham's Heritage; Past, Present and Future'](https://peckhamheritage.org.uk/buy-our-book/).

 For a wider consideration of the Aylesham Centre scheme, as an example of the impact of viability on major housing developments, see [“A broken model”: The viability loophole and its impact on affordable housing](https://www.thedeveloper.live/reportage/reportage/a-broken-model-the-viability-loophole-and-its-impact-on-affordable-housing) by Peter Apps.